androdri1/ucl-econ-julia/LifecycleCostaDias/v5_julia/readme.txt

 Just include main_v5 and it will load all the required files.
 I've ordered in folders as it makes it more organized
-Graphics are exported into "output/images", using Gadfly and Cairo.
-As it is slow, it is within an impossible condition (1==0) that you need to deactivate if you want to generate those graphs.
+Graphics are exported into "output/images", using Gadfly and Cairo; as it is so slow, it is in an impossible condition (1==0) that you need to deactivate.
 Alternatively, you can use the notebook for IJulia (Graphs Main5.ipynb) with some interactive features

 Paul
-p.lesmes.11@ucl.ac.uk